Page County Environmental Health is responsible for permitting and inspecting

 fee and has other radon reference materials available to the general public.

-Page County Environmental is also responsible for inspection of municipal
+Page County Environmental is also responsible for pool, spa, and tanning bed inspection in Page

 there is a lot of chlorine in the pool itís because it is necessary and required